Manikranth/Notes/Terraform/Notes.md

 ### **Provisioners:

-Provisioners are the bolck of code that run set on commants in the ec2;
+Provisioners are the block of code that run set on comments in the ec2;

 ```hcl
 provisioner "test" {